sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 10. **Outcome reporting.** any reporters, complainants, and bad actors are informed of the outcome, in writing.
-The Code of Conduct committee will produce a written case summary of the for its own use.
+The Code of Conduct committee will produce a written case summary of the entire proceedings for its own use, which include any investigation reports as appendices.

 11. **Enforcement.** As the main ``sktime`` executive body, the ``sktime`` community council ensures that resolutions are enforced.